silviapan/stock-dashboard/README.md

 ### Features
 #### Create a portfolio
 Users can create one or more stock portfolios and give each a unique name.
+If the portfolio name has been taken users will see a message to choose another name.

 ### Add Stock
 Users can add stocks to each portfolio by entering the stock ticker symbol.
 When the stock is successfully added it will show: